Easybuoy/ezekielekunola.blog/content/posts/2019-08-27-integrating-continous-integration-tools-to-node-api/index.md

   - npm run coverage
 ```

 After adding the configuration above, push changes to Github.
-After pushing and Travis CI has created and runs the build for the test, the coverage would also run and then updating the coverage on your coveralls dashboard.
+After pushing, Travis CI would create and run the coverage after running the test.
+Once this process is completed, your coveralls dashboard would be updated.

-> Note: In cases where coverage does not reflect on your coveralls dashboard, create a `.coveralls.yml` file in the root of your project and add the configuration below and push changes to Github.
+**Note: In cases where coverage does not reflect on your coveralls dashboard, create a `.coveralls.yml` file in the root of your project and add the configuration below and push changes to Github.**
 ```
 repo_token: as8dgas87dgadasdasd // repo_token is gotten from your coveralls dashboard.
 ```